-A fundamental review and reform of major interest rate benchmarks is being undertaken globally.
-There is uncertainty as to the timing and the method of transition for replacing existing benchmark interbank offered rates (IBORs) with alternative rates.
+A fundamental review and reform of major interest rate benchmarks is being undertaken globally which includes the replacement of interbank offered rates with alternative nearly risk-free rates (referred to as 'IBOR reform').
+There is uncertainty as to the timing and the method of transition for replacing existing benchmark interbank offered rates (IBOR) with alternative rates.

-As a result of these uncertainties, significant accounting judgement is involved in determining whether certain hedge accounting relationships that hedge the variability of foreign exchange and interest rate risk due to expected changes in IBORs continue to qualify for hedge accounting as at 31 December 2021.
+As a result of uncertainties, significant accounting judgement is involved in determining whether certain hedge accounting relationships that hedge the variability of foreign exchange and interest rate risk due to expected changes in IBORs continue to qualify for hedge accounting as at 31 December 2022.
 IBOR continues to be used as a reference rate in financial markets and is used in the valuation of instruments with maturities that exceed the expected end date for IBOR.
-The Company believes the current market structure supports the continuation of hedge accounting as at 31 December 2021.
+The Company believes the current market structure supports the continuation of hedge accounting as at 31 December 2022.